 > How can we measure different patterns of health access? (under review)

-> How can we measure overtreatment? (in progress)
+> How can do financial incentives shape treatment decisions? (in progress)

-> How can we efficiently update models to be more accurate, robust, and calibrated?
-(ICCV 2021, under review)
+> How can we use label-preserving transformations to update models to be more accurate and robust?
+(ICCV 2021)

-> How can we facilitate semantically-grounded, context-specific evaluation?
+> How can we use user-specified criteria to facilitate semantically-grounded, context-specific evaluation?
 (CHI 23)

-> How can we best evaluate classifiers in the absence of abundant labeled data? (under review)
+> How can we use unlabeled data to evaluate classifiers? (under review)

-Can we use AI to characterize and mitigate persistent health inequalities?
+Can we use AI to characterize and mitigate persistent health inequities?
 I (and many of my co-authors) would say yes!
 I am especially committed to translating advances in machine learning to women's health.

 > How can we better measure the prevalence of intimate partner violence?
 (NWH 2024)